ApoorvTyagi/ApoorvTyagi/README.md

 # Hi there 👋
 - 🏦 I'm currently working for **@HealthRx, Pune** where i make financial applications using spring boot and mysql
+- 🤔 I use daily .java, .py, .sql
 - 🌱 I’m currently learning docker and kubernetes
-- 🤔 I use daily .java, .py, .sql
 - 💬 Talk to me about cricket, python (both of these are not any kind of insect or animals) and silicon valley.
+- 😄 Pronouns: He/His/Him
 - 📫 Reach me: https://www.twitter.com/apoorv__tyagi
 - ⚡ Fun fact: i like pineapple on pizza
 <!--